yliyanage/Accident-Detection/pages/feat_extract.md

   <img src="../images/eq1.png" height="200" width="310">
  </p>

-The below figure shows the extracted time-domain features for the the accident reported on absolute postmile (Abs PM) 13.6 at 2:44pm on January 1st, 2020.
+The below figure shows the extracted time-domain features for the accident reported on absolute postmile (Abs PM) 13.6 at 2:44pm on January 1st, 2020.
 See the coressponding raw speed readings [here.](./data_collect.html)

  <p align="center">
   <img src="../images/time_feat.png">
  </p>

+ # Frequency-Domain Feature

+ 1. Discrete Fourier Transform

+ We compute the discrete fourier transform by consider a rolling window of size S as follows:

+ Since the speed observations are real values, we get a symmetric spectrum aroung S/2.
+Hence, we consider the d.c. (zero /frequency) component, the fundermental frequency component and all its harmonics up to S/2 as features.

 [Back](../)